safi-dy/Safidy/README.md

 A young developer
 -----------------

-I am a second year student at ISPM at , a motivated young girl and eager to learn.
+I am a second year student at ISPM, a motivated young girl and eager to learn.

 * ✉️  You can contact me at [bisafidy@gmail.com](mailto:bisafidy@gmail.com )
 * 🧠  I'm learning React native.